airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 1. Implement Incremental Sync for your connector \(described in the sections below\)
 2. Implement another connector using the language specific helpers listed below
 3. While not required, we love contributions! if you end up creating a new connector, we're here to help you make it available to everyone using Airbyte.
-Remember that you're never expected to maintain a connector by yourself if you merge it to Airbyte -- we're committed to supporting connectors if you can't do it yourself.
+Remember that you're never expected to maintain a connector by yourself if you merge it to Airbyte -- we're committed to supporting connectors if you can't do it yourself

 ## Optional additions